Roysihombing/project-data-science/Customer Behavior Iphone Transaction/README.md

 ---

-### How to Use
-1. Clone this repository
-2. Access dataset in `/data` folder (if available)
-3. Run the Python notebooks for EDA
-4. Open the Power BI dashboard (`.pbix`) for visualization

----

 ### License
-This project is licensed under the **MIT License** – feel free to use and adapt.
+This project is licensed under the **MIT License** – free to use and adapt.